• Plant Nutrition

 After analyzing thousands of tissue samples in the areas I cover in southwest Indiana, southern Illinois and southeast Missouri, some nutrient deficiency trends have become apparent in corn and soybeans.

-Corn, for example, tends to be highly responsive to or deficient in zinc, boron, manganese and nitrogen.
-Some corn samples may also be responsive to or deficient in magnesium and sulfur.
+Corn, for example, tends to be highly responsive to or deficient in zinc, boron, manganese and nitrogen (N).
+Some corn samples also may be responsive to or deficient in magnesium and sulfur, as well as potassium (K).
+WinField United tissue test results show K deficiencies in 51.1% of R1-R4 corn samples.1

-Soybeans are more often deficient or responsive to manganese and potassium.
+Soybeans are more often deficient or responsive to manganese and K — Tissue samples show 79.2% of R1-R5 soybean samples are deficient in K.1

 In my experience, even with solid pre-season applications, many fields fall short on critical nutrients in-season.
 Nutrient deficiencies aren’t always about insufficient fertilizer.
 Environmental and soil conditions can limit nutrient availability, including: